DavisIsEthan/DavisIsEthan/README.md

 - Machine Learning for Data Analysis
 - Miscellaneous Projects as I learn new packages/languages

-Projects categorized first by their topic (e.g. from the above list), then by their language.
-The overwhelming majority of projects are done in Python, but some Perl, C family, and even Fortran make appearances.
+Projects are categorized by their topic (e.g. from the above list) and language.
+The overwhelming majority of projects are done in Python, but some Perl, C-family, and even Fortran make appearances.

 <!---